Constraining a companion of the galactic center black hole, Sgr A*: Bounds on a companion IMBH: Inference using Galactic Center data and integration of the 3-body equations of motion

 In this analysis, we consider the Newtonian motion of the three bodies (the SMBH, its possible companion and the star S0-2) but we also include $1/c$ relativistic correction in the expression of the radial velocities (relativistic redshift).
 In total, the model depends on 20 free parameters: \begin{itemize} \item the masses of the SMBH $\mb$ and of its companion $\mc$. \item six parameters describing the initial conditions of the companion with respect to the SMBH.
 We use osculating elements at the reference epoch J2000: semi-major axis $a_c$, eccentricity $e_c$, inclination $i_c$, argument of periastron $\omega_c$, longitude of ascending node $\Omega_c$ and mean anomaly at J2000 $m_{0,c}$. \item six parameters corresponding to the initial conditions of S0-2.
 We use osculating elements at the reference epoch J2000: orbital period $P$, eccentricity $e$, inclination $i$, argument of periastron $\omega$, longitude of ascending node $\Omega$ and time of closest approach $t_0$. \item the distance $R_0$ between the Solar System and the Galactic Center. \item four parameters to parametrize a possible drift of the reference frame ($x_0$, $y_0$, $v_{x_0}$, $v_{y_0}$, see \cite{Do+19}). \item one offset $v_{z_0}$ for the radial velocities (RV). \end{itemize}

-Note that the mass of the star S0-2 $m_\star$ has been fixed to 13.6 $M_\odot$ \citep{habibi:2017aa}.
+In the code, we fix the mass of the star S0-2 $m_\star$ to 13.6$M_\odot$, the nominal value estimated by \citet{habibi:2017aa}.
 The osculating elements from both the BH companion and S0-2 are transformed into cartesian positions and velocities at J2000 using regular Keplerian transformations.
 Note that for S0-2, we distinguish two cases: (i) if $a_\mathrm{c} >$ 1000 a.u., we use the mass of the SMBH to convert the osculating elements into cartesian coordinates since in that case, S0-2 is orbiting around the SMBH and it is perturbed by the outer body and (ii) if $a_\mathrm{c} <$ 1000 a.u., the transformation between osculating elements and Cartesian coordinates is performed using the total mass of the binary system since in this case, S0-2 is orbiting around the center of mass of the binary system (see Eqs.\ (\ref{eq:eomouterAst}) and (\ref{eq:eominnerAst})).

 From the cartesian coordinates and velocities at J2000, we integrate the Newtonian equations (\ref{eq:eomNewt}) for the three body system.
 We safely neglect the first post-Newtonian corrections to these equations of motion, considering that the dataset used in this analysis is not sensitive to these; see the discussion in \citet{Do+19}.
 We integrated these equations of motion from J2000 forward and backward in time in order to cover the full observational time span, i.e., from 1995 to 2018.